MinchinWeb/blog.minchin.ca/content/20200429-covid-and-bankruptcy.md

 ## Staring Down Bankruptcy

-My company provides what is argubley an "essential service" and operates in a pretty regulated industry, and so changing government regulations is always a background concern.
+My company provides what is arguable an "essential service" and operates in a pretty regulated industry, and so changing government regulations is always a background concern.
 That said, the regulations are both good and bad: they're complicated and can add cost a lot of money to comply with but they have also